citusdata/citus_docs/develop/reference_processing.rst

 If necessary Citus can gather results from subqueries and CTEs into the coordinator node and then push them back across workers for use by an outer query.
 This allows Citus to support a greater variety of SQL constructs, and even mix executor types between a query and its subqueries.

 For example, having subqueries in a WHERE clause sometimes cannot execute inline at the same time as the main query, but must be done separately.
-Suppose a web analytics application maintains a ``visits`` table partitioned by ``page_id``.
-To query the number of visitor sessions on the top twenty most visited pages, we can use a subquery to find the list of pages, then an outer query to count the sessions.
+Suppose a web analytics application maintains a ``page_views`` table partitioned by ``page_id``.
+To query the number of visitor hosts on the top twenty most visited pages, we can use a subquery to find the list of pages, then an outer query to count the hosts.

 .. code-block:: sql

-  SELECT page_id, count(distinct session_id)
+  SELECT page_id, count(distinct host_ip)
-  FROM visits
+  FROM page_views
   WHERE page_id IN (
     SELECT page_id
-    FROM visits
+    FROM page_views
     GROUP BY page_id
     ORDER BY count(*) DESC
     LIMIT 20
   )
   GROUP BY page_id;

-The real-time executor would like to run a fragment of this query against each shard by page_id, counting distinct session_ids, and combining the results on the coordinator.
+The adaptive executor would like to run a fragment of this query against each shard by page_id, counting distinct host_ips, and combining the results on the coordinator.
 However the LIMIT in the subquery means the subquery cannot be executed as part of the fragment.
 By recursively planning the query Citus can run the subquery separately, push the results to all workers, run the main fragment query, and pull the results back to the coordinator.
 The "push-pull" design supports a subqueries like the one above.

 Let's see this in action by reviewing the `EXPLAIN <https://www.postgresql.org/docs/current/static/sql-explain.html>`_ output for this query.
 It's fairly involved: